nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Reflection and Attributes - Lab/README.md

 	string – the name of the class to investigate an array of string - names of the fields to investigate

+After finding the fields, you must print on the console:

+	"Class under investigation: {nameOfTheClass}"